boosungkim/v2/_posts/2023-06-02-densenet-implementation.md

     def output_channels_num(self):
         return self.output_channels
 ```
 Even simpler!
-We just use a combination of BatchNorm, 1 by 1 convolution, and AvgPool to reduce the number of channels by a factor of $0.5$ and the width and height by $0.5$.
+We just use a combination of BatchNorm, 1 by 1 convolution, and AvgPool to reduce the number of channels by a factor of 0.5 and the width and height by 0.5.

-I just set $\theta$ to be $0.5$ as the paper does, but you can adjust it to be some other value.
+I just set $$\theta$$ to be 0.5 as the paper does, but you can adjust it to be some other value.

 ## Conclusion
 Despite having a similar depth and the number of parameters as ResNet, my variation of DenseNet produced an improvement in both training and testing accuracies.
 My densenet produced a training accuracy of 96.6% and testing accuracy of 88.7%.